jetbrains-academy/CppBasics/ObjectOrientedProgramming/ClassesAndObjects/Polymorphism/task.md

 Despite class `CircleGameObject` adds some data fields to the `GameObject` class, it still leaves some of `GameObject` virtual methods unimplemented.
-Therefore, this class is still an _abstract class_ --- it cannot be instantiated.
+Therefore, this class is still an _abstract class_ — it cannot be instantiated.

+We need to introduce concrete subclasses implementing the behavior of base class.
+The instances of these subclasses can then be used in all places where an instance of a base class is expected.
+By substituting the concrete subclass of an object, we can change the behavior of the program without changing the code of the functions which use this object!
+This ability to treat objects of different classes implementing different behaviors as objects of a common base class is known as _subtype polymorphism_.

-Let us introduce two concrete subclasses of the `CircleGameObject` class --- the `PlayerObject` class and the `ConsumableObject` classes, representing the object controlled by the player, and consumable objects respectively.
+Let us introduce two concrete subclasses of the `CircleGameObject` class — the `PlayerObject` class and the `ConsumableObject` classes, representing the object controlled by the player, and consumable objects respectively.
 At last, both of these classes implement all the functionality required by the `GameObject` class.

 Please find the declaration of these classes in the files `player.hpp` and `consumable.hpp`.
 There are no new syntactic constructs here, so you should be able to understand the code in these files.

-[//]: # (TODO: add here a paragraph about the polymorphism)

 The implementations of these classes can be found in the files `player.cpp` and `consumable.cpp`.
 Note that the full implementation of some methods is already provided.